 Whilst most rates are published in the local currency, or are consistently in either US$ or Euro(€), there are a number of countries where the room rate is published in either US$ or € and the total 5-hour, 10-hour and residual rates are in the local currency.
 In these cases, the 24-hour rate will show both currencies.

-For some destinations, the table simply shows “ACTUALS + £4 PER DAY”.
+For periods prior to 6 April 2019, the appropriate table of rates has some destinations for which the table simply shows “ACTUALS + £4 PER DAY”.
 These are destinations for which no benchmark information is available.
 In such cases, employers may reimburse their employees’ actual accommodation and subsistence expenses, plus £4 per day to cover hotel-to-office travelling expenses.

-Employers cannot choose to use rates from destinations to which their employees have not travelled as a substitute for destinations for which no benchmark rate is available.
+Employers cannot choose to use rates from destinations to which their employees have not travelled as a substitute for destinations for which no overseas scale rate is available.
 The rates can only be used as published.

 There’s guidance on and examples of using the tables.